What Our Clients Say

 Foundations of Python and Pandas

-Pandas is the powerful and one of the most popular libraries for working with tabular data in Python.
+Pandas is both powerful and one of the most popular libraries for working with tabular data in Python.
 In this course, you'll learn how to use the two most important data structures in Pandas, the Series and the Dataframe, and understand how to avoid common Pandas missteps.

 Advanced Python and Pandas